 What is Parliamentary Debate?

 Parliamentary (Parli) debate is a British style debate that is gaining popularity worldwide.
 So much so that it has been adopted as the official style of the high school level World School Debate Championship (WSDC), college level World Universities Debating Championship, and the European Universities Debating Championship.
+Locally, this format prepares students for Interscholastic Association of Southeast Asia Schools (IASAS) and World Scholars Debate (WSC).
 In fact, the U.S. National Speech & Debate Association (NSDA) has longtime been partnering with WSDC and hosted 2017 WSDC in the U.S. as below:

 Unique benefits to learning Parli & Its Structure